ThabisoXakata/Intro-to-HTML-CSS-/README.md

 One might also add the height and width description to their image to manipulate it's size and how its hould look as an output by adding the width and height properties.
 ```
 Responsive Images: Refers to web pages being able to resize uploaded immages to the web to view the desired version of the image with the least space possibly taken, while delivering the best image quality.
 The aim oif having responsive images is to send the smallest image file possible and still deliver beautiful images that may appear quite large.
+## Unit 6: Working With Media
+- Audio: The audio element is different from the image tag because it has both the opening and the closing tag, which promotes more power to the element.
+Just like the image tag, we use the "src" attribute to source out the audio and where it is placed on the pc or server.
+Media player controls like the "volume" and "play" button can be added or created using Javascript and HTML media element API.